-Hawke joined Rebecca Carroll, WNYC's producer for special projects on race, for the launch of How I Got Over — a new series reinventing language around race.
-They talked race, guns, violence and white accountability in an era of heightened, racialized police brutality and gun violence.
+Hawke joins us tonight in The Greene Space as Rebecca Carroll, WNYC’s producer for special projects on race, launches a new conversation series reinventing language around race, How I Got Over.
+They’ll talk race, guns, violence and white accountability in an era of heightened, racialized police brutality and gun violence.

 How I Got Over